kayceesrk/Notes/mynotes/_posts/2014-04-10-Codeec-surface-language.markdown

 categories: Research Notes
 ---

-Codeec provides a declartive language for describing and programming with eventually consistent data types (ECDT).
+Codeec provides a declarative language for describing and programming with eventually consistent data types (ECDT).
 It provides a Haskell API for describing CRDT-like ECDTs which are then mapped on top of Cassandra.